Everything To Know About Your Birth Flower

 Shop this Elizabeth & Amberlee Isabella Birth Month Flower Candle, available on Uncommon Goods.

-October, in all its pumpkin-colored glory, is associated with the charming Marigold which, because of its resemblance to the sun, suits the more warm and creative types.
+October, in all its pumpkin-coloured glory, is associated with the charming Marigold which, because of its resemblance to the sun, suits the more warm and creative types.
+The month has also been associated with the cosmos because it evokes traits of order, peace, and serenity.

 November: Chrysanthemum

-November's vibrantly colored, pompom-like chrysanthemum signifies happiness and optimism, which suggests people born in this month are good people to hang around.
+November's vibrantly coloured, pompom-like chrysanthemum signifies happiness and optimism, which suggests people born in this month are good people to hang around.

 Shop this Paul & Joe Pen Case, available on Amara.